Q: What are intramural sports?

 Q: What are sportsmanship points?
 How are they related to intramural sports?

 A: Sportsmanship points are the 0-4 scale (with 4 as the highest and 0 the lowest) awarded to each team based on their conduct during any intramural contest.
 Teams are required to maintain an average of 2.75 sportsmanship points for the season to be eligible for playoffs.

 Q: What happens if someone on my team is ejected?

 A: It is the captain's and ejected player's responsibility to set up a meeting by appointment with Campus Recreation staff.
-The team will be ineligible to participate until the player(s) meets with Campus Recreation staff.
+The team will be ineligible to participate until the player(s) meets with Recreation & Wellbeing staff.
 The player(s) will also not be permitted to participate in any intramural activity until they have met with Campus Recreation staff.
 Further sanctions may apply.
 See the Participant's Guide for more details.

 Q: How do we become eligible for playoffs?

 A: To compete in the playoffs, a team must have attended the mandatory playoff captains meeting if applicable, have the required sportsmanship points, have no more than one forfeit and pay the forfeit fee (if forfeited once), and fulfill any other playoff criteria specific to that activity.